How to get your endorsement or permit: Sidecars/trikes (3-wheel)

 - See Moving?
 Get WA license to learn how to get a WA driver license.
 To transfer your sidecar/trike endorsement when you get your WA license, you’ll also need to bring:

 - Proof of your current sidecar/trike license or endorsement.

-- If you don’t transfer your endorsement when you apply for a Washington driver license, you’ll need to complete a sidecar/trike safety course or pass the knowledge and riding skills tests to get a sidecar/trike endorsement.
+- If you don’t transfer your endorsement when you apply for a WA driver license, you’ll need to complete a sidecar/trike safety course or pass the knowledge and riding skills tests to get a sidecar/trike endorsement.

-- If your current out-of-state endorsement covers both motorcycle and sidecar/trike, only the motorcycle endorsement will be transferred to your new Washington driver license.
+- If your current out-of-state endorsement covers both motorcycle and sidecar/trike, only the motorcycle endorsement will be transferred to your new WA driver license.
 You must successfully complete a sidecar/trike safety course or pass the sidecar/trike tests to add the 3-wheel endorsement to your license.

 Sidecar/trike instruction permits